Novavax vaccine approved: How it differs from Pfizer

-Unvaccinated New Zealanders now have a three types of vaccines to choose from with the recent approval of Novavax.
+Unvaccinated New Zealanders now have three types of vaccines to choose from with the recent approval of Novavax.

 Covid-19 Response minister Chris Hipkins announced today Cabinet had confirmed the protein-based vaccine would be available to Kiwis aged 18 and over.